Continued Volunteer Training and More

 Assisting our local Volunteer Fire Departments

 Did you know that when our local volunteer fire departments are called to manage a fire we are also dispatched?
-AVAD stays on scene for the duration of the call to support our fire fighters.
+AVAD stays on scene for the duration of the call to support our fire fighters, often for several hours until the clean up process is done.
 We are always ready to provide aid if someone is injured including firefighters.
-Other duties involve helping them to swap our their tanks, ensuring they stay hydrated, grabbing additional equipment, and even sometimes to help with their water trucks.
+Other duties involve helping them to swap our their tanks, ensuring they stay hydrated, grabbing additional equipment, and even sometimes to help with their water trucks as many of our EMTs also volunteer with Western Fremont Fire Protection District.